muresan/homelab/README.md

 The first Chef instance will need to be provisioned manually.
 The steps below will set up the initial instance of Chef server, and once the Chef Server cookbook is applied the server will begin managing itself.

 ### First generate keys for Chef (Optional)
+This is an optional step to set up the SSL certificates for Chef.
+You may skip it if you want to use self signed certificates, or you are using Zonomi for DNS and have the Chef cookbook configured to use ACME/Let's Encrypt.
+The Chef server cookbook will provision the certificates from Let's Encrypt or the Chef server will provision self signed certs on first run.

 1. Generate an SSL certificate if required for Chef from LetsEncrypt or your certificate authority of choice.
 Wildcard certs are preferred.
 2. Create the /etc/opscode directory.